Azure/azure-rest-api-specs/specification/azurestackhci/resource-manager/readme.md

     from:
       - clusters.json

+  - code: DeleteResponseCodes
+    reason: already used in GA api version, fixing it will cause breaking change
+    from:
+      - clusters.json

   - code: ResourceNameRestriction
     reason: ClusterName didn't have a pattern initially, adding the constraint now will cause a breaking change
     from: securitySettings.json